 Program Eligibility & Rules

-This highly competitive program will be open to both undergraduate and graduate students with an interest to pursue a career in the entertainment, media and communication industry.
-Students will be required to commit to an 8-week paid internship in the Los Angeles area.
+This highly competitive program will be open to both undergraduate and graduate students with an interest to pursue a career in the entertainment, media, sports, music and technology industry.
+Students will be required to commit to an 8-10 week paid internship in the Los Angeles area.

 - Applicants must be enrolled full-time at an HBCU or Predominately Minority Institution (PMI).

 - College Students transferring from a community college to a four-year HBCU or PMI may also apply.

 - Students who have completed college or graduate school prior to December 31, 2020, will NOT be eligible.

 - Students who are graduating between January 1, 2021, and June 30, 2021, will be eligible to apply.

 - Non-US citizens must provide an INS work authorization permit or CPT letter within 10 days after notification of being selected to participate in the internship program to qualify as an intern.
 In order to be paid, you must have a U.S. Social Security number prior to the start of your internship.